jaspervdveen/vscode-stryker/docs/mutation-server-protocol.md

 ```

 * partial result: [`MutantResult[]`](#mutantresult)
-* error: code and message set in case an exception happens during the ‘mutate’ request
+* error: code and message set in case an exception happens during the ‘mutationTest’ request

 ### Instrument run
 The request is sent from the client to the server to request mutations for the given glob patterns.